Maria Farrugia

-Maria Farrugia (born 9 January 2001) is a Maltese footballer who plays as a Midfielder for Durham in the English FA Women's Championship and for the Malta women's national team.
+Maria Farrugia (born 9 January 2001) is a Maltese footballer who plays as a forward for Bristol City in the Women's Super League 2 and for the Malta women's national team.

 Club career

 Growing up on the island of Gozo, Farrugia began playing football at the age of four.
 She would play on boys' teams until the U15 level.
-At the age of 11, she was selected to join the Malta Football Association Academy in Valletta, having to take the ferry to commute from Gozo to the main island.
+At the age of 11, she was selected to join the Malta Football Association national youth teams, having to take the ferry to commute from Gozo to the main island.

 After graduating from the National Sport School, Malta, she moved to the UK, where she began training with Sunderland AFC's Foundation of Light.
-In 2019, she signed with Sunderland AFC Ladies, making her debut with the club in mid-February 2019, in a Northern Premier Division loss to Blackburn.
+In 2019, she signed with Sunderland AFC Ladies, making her debut with the club in mid-February 2019.

 In July 2021, she signed a one-year extension with Sunderland.
-She was named the FA Women's Championship Player of the Week for the first week of the 2021-22 season.
+She was named the FA Women's Championship Player of the Week for the first week of the 2021–22 season.

-After departing Sunderland, Farrugia joined Durham.
+After departing Sunderland at the end of the 2021–22 season, Farrugia joined Durham in August 2022.

+At the end of June 2023, Lewes FC Women announced that she would be joining their team.
+She won the league goal of the month for January 2024, as well as the player of the month for March 2024 with Lewes FC Women.

+On 19 August 2024, Farrugia was announced at Sheffield United.
+Farrugia shortly after won both the player of the month and the goal of the month for October 2024 with Sheffield United.
+She also won the goal of the month for November 2024.
+Farrugia’s goal of the month for October 2024 against Bristol City ended up being the goal of the season.
+She was nominated for the 2024-25 Women’s Championship Player of the Season award.

+On 22 July 2025, it was announced that Farrugia had signed a two-year contract with Women's Super League 2 side Bristol City.

 International career

-Farrugia has been capped for the Malta national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.
+Farrugia has been capped for the Malta national team, making her debut in 2019.